bwanders/glassball-rss/README.md

 All hooks are executed with the configuration location is working directory.

 Hook command can contain placeholders arguments of the form `{name}`.
 Note that the placeholders are not replaced inside strings or other parameters, they are only replaced if they are a distinct parameter.

-Some placeholders can also be expanded into separate parameters.
-To expand a placeholder use the form `{*name}`.
+Some placeholders represent lists.
+They can be used directly (in which case the items in the list will be separated by a space.
+These placeholders can also be expanded into separate parameters.
+To expand a placeholder use the form `{*name}`, this will expand the placeholder to a parameter per list item.

 Global Configuration